 As Canada’s second largest ski area, Sun Peaks Resort in British Columbia has all the elements you’d expect for great family holidays.
 Great champagne powder skiing in winter, biking and hiking in beautiful wildflower-covered hills in summer, and seasonal activities galore.
-Of course, doing all of those great outdoor activities requires fuel in the form of food and drink, and downtime to rest up for the next day’s adventures.
+Of course, doing all of those great outdoor activities requires fuel in the form of food and drink, as well as downtime to rest up for the next day’s adventures.
+That’s where our guide on where to eat in Sun Peaks Resort comes in.

-Fortunately, guests will find that Sun Peaks is a fully mature resort town with hotels, vacation rentals, cafes, restaurants, grocery stores and even a school attended by local kids.
-This means that all the resort amenities you need and expect are open in both winter and summer seasons (well, except the school).
+Fortunately, visitors will find that Sun Peaks Resort is a fully mature resort town with hotels, vacation rentals, cafes, restaurants, grocery stores and even a school attended by local kids.
+This means that all the resort amenities you need and expect are open in both winter and summer seasons.
 You can be fed, watered and find a comfy place to rest your head at any time of year at Sun Peaks.
-We’re done the heavy, er, eating and resting, for you in our quest to bring you the best spots to eat and stay in Sun Peaks resort.
+We’re done the heavy eating and sleeping for you, in our quest to bring you where to eat and stay in Sun Peaks resort.

 Where to Eat in Sun Peaks

-Another great café spot for morning coffee, Balacco Café also has wraps, sandwiches and baked goods available throughout the day.
+Another great café spot for morning coffee, Balacco Café at Sundance Lodge has wraps, sandwiches and baked goods available throughout the day.

 Use the Map Below to Search for Hotel and Short-Term Rental Options